-There are 7 grounds (reasons) for divorce in Texas.
-Only the first ground listed below does not assign fault to either spouse for the break-up of the marriage.
-The other 6 grounds do require one spouse to blame the other for the divorce.
+There are seven grounds (reasons) for divorce in Texas.
+Only the first ground listed below is a no-fault ground.
+The other six grounds are fault-based, which means they require one spouse to blame the other for the divorce.

-1. Insupportability - The marriage can no longer continue because of disagreements or differences that cannot be resolved.
+- Insupportability - The marriage can no longer continue because of disagreements or differences that cannot be resolved;

-2. Cruelty - When your spouse is guilty of "cruel treatment" towards you to the point that it is no longer bearable to continue living together.
+- Cruelty - When your spouse is guilty of “cruel treatment” towards you to the point that it is no longer bearable to continue living together;

-3. Adultery - When your spouse has cheated on you (known as committing adultery).
+- Adultery - When your spouse has cheated on you;

-4. Conviction of a felony - When, during the marriage, your spouse has been convicted of a felony and imprisoned for at least one year (in any state or federal prison) and has not been pardoned.
-However, you cannot use this ground if your testimony is what was used in court to convict your spouse.
+- Conviction of a felony - When, during the marriage, your spouse has been convicted of a felony and imprisoned for at least one year (in any state or federal prison) and has not been pardoned.
+However, you cannot use this ground if your testimony is what was used in court to convict your spouse;

-6. Living apart - When you and your spouse have lived apart (without cohabitation) for at least three years.
+- Living apart - When you and your spouse have lived apart (without cohabitation) for at least three years; and

-7. Confinement in mental hospital - When, at the time you file for divorce, your spouse has been confined in a mental hospital (state or private) for at least three years, and it appears that his/her mental disorder is the type that will not get better (or if it does get better, it appears that a relapse is probable.)1
+- Confinement in mental hospital - When, at the time you file for divorce, your spouse has been confined in a mental hospital for at least three years, and it appears that his/her mental disorder is the type that will not get better or if it does get better, it appears that a relapse is probable.1

 1 Tex.
 Fam.
 Code § 6.001 - 6.007